 If you do not qualify for an Alternative to Testing for both math and English, plan a day and time to come to SBCC and test.
 Testing hours vary.
 Before making travel arrangements, check the Drop-In Computer Lab Testing Schedule carefully.
 All tests must be completed by closing: allow 2 hours for English and 1-2 hours for math.

 If you need extended time or another accommodation for disability, contact the Disability Specialists, Room SS-160 (805) 730-4164 prior to testing.
 You may only test once per testing period.
-(The testing period for Summer/Fall 2013 runs from February - August).
+The testing period for Summer and Fall 2015 runs from February through August.

 Bring the following required items to testing: a Photo Identification (driver's license, passport, etc.), a pen or pencil, a completed REAP Test Preparation form, and your SBCC Student I.D. number (your "K" number, which is accessible on your Pipeline account).
 Note: Calculators and other electronic devices may not be used during testing.
 Scratch paper will be provided for the math assessment.